Toloka/docs/en/guide/concepts/frequent-customer-errors.md

   {% cut "Example" %}

   In the first project, Tolokers identify the class of objects in an image, and in the second project, they select areas that have these objects.
-Other Tolokers check if their responses are correct.
+Other Tolokers check if their [task responses](../../glossary.md#task-response) are correct.

   [Learn more](solution-architecture.md) about decomposition.